Table of contents

-While it is easy to say that Scrumban is a mixture of the two most popular Agile approaches, understanding what this means is a little different.
+While it is easy to say understand a mixture of the two most popular Agile approaches on paper, implementing it practically can be quite challenging.
 To make sure everything is crystal clear, let’s overview the roles, tools, and practices that Scrumban projects use.
 This way understanding all the elements it is composed of.

 If you are coming to Scrumban from Scrum, there may be an expectation for certain roles.
 However, this is where the Kanban approach to professional teams takes over.
 While the team can choose to keep their previous Scrum roles, there is no requirement for a Product Owner or a Scrum Master.
 Learn more about Scrum team size.